OpenZeppelin/starter-kit-tutorial/README.md

 [Solidity Hot Loader](https://github.com/OpenZeppelin/solidity-loader) allows seamless updates to frontend by just editing and saving Solidity code.
 To enable change `disabled` flag in `client/config/webpack.js` file to `false`.

 ## FAQ

-- **How do I use this with the Ganache-CLI?**

-  It's as easy as modifying the config file!
-[Check out our documentation on adding network configurations](http://truffleframework.com/docs/advanced/configuration#networks).
-Depending on the port you're using, you'll also need to update line 29 of `client/src/utils/getWeb3.js`.

 - **Where is my production build?**